Customs and International Trade

 BDO India has both, a broad and deep understanding of the national customs valuation provisions as well as how the national customs administration views these provisions.
 A few of our senior team members are ex-Customs & Excise officials who are in a position to provide additional insights into the authorities’ point of views and concerns relating to customs valuation.

 Wrong classification of goods has serious ramifications for importers and exporters under Indian Customs laws.
-BDO India services on Customs classification not only deal with the study of the HSN and product categorization from a Customs Tariff standpoint but these also include assistance in applying for an advance ruling as well as meeting customs authorities to clarify any aspects specific to the product category and HSN.
+BDO India services on Customs classification not only deal with the study of the HSN and product categorisation from a Customs Tariff standpoint but these also include assistance in applying for an advance ruling as well as meeting customs authorities to clarify any aspects specific to the product category and HSN.

 Determination of Origin